 We may be biased, but we think the BHP community is the best in history.
 We’re talking about the individual teachers who comprise said community – teachers with a collective few-thousands-of-years-of-teaching-Big-History experience.
-Lucky for anyone teaching Big History (or gearing up to do so), this community of educators collaborates year-round in an online community, hosted on the Yammer platform.
+Lucky for anyone teaching Big History (or gearing up to do so), this community of educators collaborates year-round in an online community, hosted on Yammer, called the Big History Teacher Community.
 This forum is home to conversations of all stripes – from the nuances of course content (why do supernovae matter to human history?); to reflection on instructional next-steps (how are others incorporating feedback from BHP Score essay graders?); to new ideas on family engagement, field learning, and more.

 We recently reached out to a handful of BHP teachers finishing their first year teaching the course—we wanted to get a sense of how, if at all, the online community was impacting their classrooms.
 We asked: